Paul Osbaldiston

-Paul Osbaldiston (born April 27, 1964) is a former punter and placekicker for the Hamilton Tiger-Cats of the Canadian Football League from 1986-2003.
+Paul Osbaldiston (born April 27, 1964) is a former punter and placekicker for the Hamilton Tiger-Cats of the Canadian Football League (CFL) from 1986 to 2003.
 He was the Assistant Special Teams/Kicking Coach for the Tiger-Cats until 2014.
 Osbaldiston was a three-time CFL All-Star, seven-time East Division All-Star and a member of Hamilton’s 1986 and 1999 Grey Cup championship teams.

 Early career

 Osbaldiston was born in Oldham, Lancashire, England.
 He played his rookie season for the British Columbia Lions and the Winnipeg Blue Bombers.
 He also played for the Richmond Raiders of the British Columbia Football Conference (CJFL) from 1983 to 1985.